ydb-platform/ydb/ydb/docs/en/core/reference/ydb-cli/export_import/_includes/file_structure.md

 ## Data files {#datafiles}

 Data is stored in `.csv` files, one file line per table entry, without a row with column headers.
 URL-encoded format is used for string representation.
-For example, a file line for a table with uint64 and uft8 columns containing the number 1 and the string "Hello", respectively, looks like this:
+For example, a file line for a table with uint64 and utf8 columns containing the number 1 and the string "Привет" ("Hello" in Russian), respectively, looks like this:

 ```
 1,"%D0%9F%D1%80%D0%B8%D0%B2%D0%B5%D1%82"